vsummet/IntroductionToComputerSystems/Labs/2-Server.md

 <h1>OHAI DERE</h1>
 ```

 to the existing `<body>` section.
-Save with CTRL + o and exit with CTRL + x.
+Save with CTRL + o (and Enter to confirm) and exit with CTRL + x.
 Reload the page in the web browser and you should see your changes in the page's text.

 ## Configure and Serve a New File